List and get service account keys

 Required roles

 To get the permissions that you need to list and get service account keys, ask your administrator to grant you the View Service Accounts (roles/iam.serviceAccountViewer) IAM role on either the project or the service account whose keys you want to manage.
-For more information about granting roles, see Manage access.
+For more information about granting roles, see Manage access to projects, folders, and organizations.

 You might also be able to get the required permissions through custom roles or other predefined roles.